 Definitive map modification order register

 The County Council is required to maintain a register of applications to modify the definitive map and statement.
+These documents may not be suitable for users of assistive technology.
+Request an accessible format.

 The definitive map and statement is each local authority’s record of public rights of way.
 The definitive map modification register will help to: